 Business books come in many forms.
 You may want to share your expertise.
 You may want to write a 'how to' business book, a business memoir, a company history or some combination of these.
 You may have other ideas.
-No matter what your subject matter, you have a significant project on your hands.
+No matter what your subject matter, authoring a book is a significant project.

 One of the reasons why books hold a level of mystique is that they have a level of credibility 'above' all those other things: profiles, white papers and so on.
 There is an expectation that a book has been done 'properly' – that no corners have been cut.

 This is why we take book ghostwriting seriously.
 While working with us you can expect: